State v. J.A. – First Degree Rape

 In Charlotte, there is no need to look any further than Roberts Law Group, PLLC.
 We have years of experience in federal drug cases.
 We fight tirelessly to defend the rights of the accused and make sure that the burden of proof truly is a burden for the prosecution.

-We understand that good people can find themselves on the wrong side of law enforcement and prosecutors.
+We understand that good person can find themselves on the wrong side of law enforcement and prosecutors.
 All it takes is being in the wrong place at the wrong time or one poor decision to get charged with a federal drug crime.
 We will be your advocate, working to limit your exposure to the harsh penalties of a federal drug crime conviction.

 It’s tempting to think, “I’m a good person.
 I can’t be convicted.
 I’m no criminal.”
 However, don’t let your confidence prevent you from arming yourself with the representation you need.
 While nice, wishful thinking and hope are not strategies when it comes to defending a case in federal court.